 Allowable investments for the portfolio of the City are limited by California State Government Code Sections 53601 et seq.; 53635.
 They are further restricted by the Finance Director/City Treasurer's investment strategy.
 Allowable investments for the Housing Authority of the City of Napa are further restricted by the Federal Department of Housing and Urban Development's (HUD) Required HA Cash Management and Investment Policies and Procedures as provided in Notice PIH 96-33(HA).
 Percentages of Investment Participation and percentages of Maximum Investment Participation apply at the time of purchase.
 Purchase transactions may not exceed \$10,000,000, nor exceed five-year maturities.
 Exceptions can only be approved by City Council.
-A security purchased in accordance with this Policy shall not have a forward settlement date exceeding 45 days from the time of investment.
 The investment instruments and percentages of participation permitted by this policy are: